prasomjain/minor_project1/README.md

 ## Project Information

-This project was created for the 5th Semester B. Tech Minor Project at the Department of Computer Science and Engineering,
+This project was created for the 5th Semester B. Tech Minor Project at the Department of Electronics and Communications Engineering,

 ## Files